Reliable Federated Disentangling Network for Non-IID Domain Feature: Experiments

 \subsection{Ablation studies}

-To further validate the effectiveness and reliability of our proposed TrFedDis.
+To further validate the effectiveness and reliability of our proposed RFedDis.
 We conduct comprehensive ablation studies on the dataset of Office-Caltech10~\cite{OfﬁceCaltech10}.
 Table~\ref{tab:AE} shows the mean (std) of the results of the ablation experiments on Office-Caltech10~\cite{OfﬁceCaltech10}.
 In this paper, FedBN~\cite{FedBN} without feature disentangling and Uncertainty-aware decision fusion is employed as our backbone.
 Backbone+$L_{Dis}$ indicates the fusion of decoupled features directly by a simple feature summation operation.
 As seen in Table~\ref{tab:AE}, Backbone+$L_{Dis}$ achieves better performance than SingleNet due to the benefits of distributed joint training.
-However, the direct feature summation leads to the interference of the decoupled domain-specific features with the global generic information, which causes performance degradation compared to the backbone.
+Moreover, although the introduction of the specific header for feature disentangling increases the network parameters, the direct feature summation leads to the interference of the decoupled domain-specific features with the global generic information, which causes performance degradation compared to the backbone.
 Therefore, effective fusion of decoupled features is crucial to improve the performance of FL on non-IID domain features.
 To this end, we introduce Uncertainty-aware decision fusion to guide the network to dynamically integrate the decoupled features at the evidence level(Backbone+$L_{Dis}$+$L_{Un}$).
 As shown in Table~\ref{tab:AE}, Backbone+$L_{Dis}$+$L_{Un}$ has significantly improved performance for all clients compared to Backbone and Backbone+$L_{Dis}$, which also demonstrates the effectiveness of introducing Uncertainty-aware fusion for the integration of decoupled features.
-Finally, compared with Backbone+$L_{Dis}$+$L_{Un}$, the performance of Backbone+$L_{Dis}$+$L_{Un}$+$L_{CE}$, i.e., our proposed TrFedDis is further improved significantly, which proves the effectiveness of applying cross-entropy loss({$L_{CE}$}) on the decoupled features of the global and local heads($L_{CE}^L$ +$L_{CE}^G$) to ensure the confidence of the decoupled original features during the iterative fusion optimization.
-In summary, these ablation experimental results show the effectiveness of the main components in our proposed TrFedDis.\parskip=0pt
+Finally, compared with Backbone+$L_{Dis}$+$L_{Un}$, the performance of Backbone+$L_{Dis}$+$L_{Un}$+$L_{CE}$, i.e., our proposed RFedDis is further improved significantly, which proves the effectiveness of applying cross-entropy loss({$L_{CE}$}) on the decoupled features of the global and local heads($L_{CE}^L$ +$L_{CE}^G$) to ensure the confidence of the decoupled original features during the iterative fusion optimization.
+In summary, these ablation experimental results show the effectiveness of the main components in our proposed RFedDis.\parskip=0pt